 Wellness Core

-- Pros: Exceptional protein levels, grain-free, perfect for active cats.
+- Pros: Exceptional protein levels, grain-free, well tolerated by many active adult cats with documented sensitivities.

-- Cons: Premium price point, may require a very slow transition.
+- Cons: Premium price point, pea- and potato-forward carbohydrate profile that overlaps with the ingredient pattern the FDA has been tracking, and may require a very slow transition.

 Wellness Complete Health

-- Pros: Great value, high digestibility, widely available.
+- Pros: Great value, high digestibility, widely available, and a reasonable default for most healthy adult cats.

 - Cons: Lower protein density than Core, not for grain-sensitive cats.